schmigware/monitoring-app/README.md

 Fire up monitoring microservices: mvn spring-boot:run (using alias)

-Service registry UI reports that all monitoring app micro services are up
+Service registry UI reports that all monitoring app microservices are up

 Configure a monitored environment via the GraphQL UI: